-Results 1–10 of 18 for "Fact Sheet"X related to "APA’s Human Rights webpage is now live" Refine Your Search Refine Your Search TopicChildren (5)Sexuality (4)Socioeconomic status (4)Lesbian, gay, bisexual, transgender (3)Race (3) 15 more... [+] Teens (3)Anxiety (2)Human rights (2)Aging (1)Bullying (1)Depression (1)Education (1)Emotional health (1)Law & psychology (1)Marriage & divorce (1)Natural disasters (1)Sexual abuse (1)Stress (1)Therapy (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (2)2011 (1) Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
+Results 1–10 of 19 for "Fact Sheet"X related to "APA’s Human Rights webpage is now live" Refine Your Search Refine Your Search TopicChildren (7)Teens (4)Lesbian, gay, bisexual, transgender (3)Socioeconomic status (3)Anxiety (2) 13 more... [+] Human rights (2)Pain (2)Race (2)Bullying (1)Depression (1)Education (1)Emotional health (1)Marriage & divorce (1)Natural disasters (1)Sexual abuse (1)Stress (1)Therapy (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (2)2011 (1) Results 1–10 of 19 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
 This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)2.Ethnic and Racial Minorities & Socioeconomic StatusCommunities are often segregated by SES, race and ethnicity and they share characteristics of developing nations: low economic development, poor health conditions and low levels of educational attainment.Fact Sheet 3.Lesbian, Gay, Bisexual & Transgender Persons & Socioeconomic StatusDiscrimination of LGBT persons in the workplace is a significant factor in the differences in socioeconomic status for LGBT persons.Fact Sheet 4.Illinois House Bill 1826: Religious Freedom Protection and Civil Union ActUnder the Act, civil unions would be open to all adult couples (including opposite-sex, same-sex and senior couples) and afford these couples the state-level protections and responsibilities essential to all families.
 The legislation also preserves the separation of church and state and ensures that religious denominations are not forced to recognize or sanctify relationships they oppose.Fact Sheet 5.Disaster Response Network Fact SheetAPA’s Disaster Response Network is a network of psychologists with training in disaster response who offer volunteer assistance to relief workers, victims, and victim’s families after manmade or natural disasters.Fact Sheet 6.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
-The brochure is also available in Russian and Spanish.Fact Sheet 7.Family CaregivingFamily caregivers play a critical role in our health and long term care system by providing a significant proportion of the care for both the chronically ill and aging.Fact Sheet 8.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
-The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 9.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Fact Sheet"X related to "APA’s Human Rights webpage is now live"
+The brochure is also available in Russian and Spanish.Fact Sheet 7.Family CaregivingFamily caregivers play a critical role in our health and long term care system by providing a significant proportion of the care for both the chronically ill and aging.Fact Sheet 8.Bullying & Victimization and Asian-American StudentsA guide that dispels myths about bullying and victimization regarding Asian-American students and provides resources for addressing the issue.Fact Sheet 9.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 10.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 19 for "Fact Sheet"X related to "APA’s Human Rights webpage is now live"